Willyb15/Data-Science-Python/Week1/intro_git_lec.md

 ### Initializing a Git Repository Through Cloning

-Often times, instead of initializing a new, emptry Git repository locally, we will be downloading an existing repository to use on your local.
+Often times, instead of initializing a new, empty Git repository locally, we will be downloading an existing repository to use on our local.
 The process of creating a new local repository from an existing remote repository is known as *cloning* a repository.
 To clone a repository, we simply issue the `git clone` command followed by a URL.